laurent-martin/ets-to-homeassistant/README.md

 --format [format]:
  one of homeass|linknx

---lambda [lambda]:
+--specific [specific.rb]:
- file with lambda
+ file with specific code to process the ETS project

 --addr [addr]:
  one of Free, TwoLevel, ThreeLevel